SMASH! (convention): Mascots

 The convention features two mascots, a boy, Cyrus, and a girl, Skadi.
 The pair are twin prince and princesses of the planet "Sumashcomianganimelis" (or "Smash" for short) in the "Ota Kuu" galaxy, who have been sent on a mission by the King of the Cosmos to spread Ota Kuu culture to Earth.
 The mascots were designed in 2007 by Sai Nitivoranant and have been drawn by numerous artists, including guests of the convention, Tan Kit Mun, Alexandra Szweryn and Shaun Healey.

-In 2025 as part of the 'Fantasy Camping' theme, a giant reg frog who wears bear ears and a birthday party hat named 'Scrampton' was added to help Cyrus and Skadi on their adventures.
+In 2025 as part of the 'Fantasy Camping' theme, a giant red frog who wears bear ears and a birthday party hat named 'Scrampton' was added to help Cyrus and Skadi on their adventures.

+In 2026 for the 2026 'Expedition in the Lost World: Hollow Mountain Adventure' theme, SMASH introduced a new cuddly mascot called 'Pipkin'.
+This creature was a pink baby trex that still wore part of its egg as a diaper.

 History

 SMASH! was conceived by Katie Huang, an artist and illustrator living and working in Sydney.
 The event was originally called ComicWorld Sydney and was more closely modelled on the Comic World events held in Singapore, Hong Kong and Taiwan.
 As the number of people involved in organising the event increased, the focus broadened and the name was changed to SMASH!
 Sydney Manga and Anime Show.

 In the first year, the convention setup the first maid cafe and host club to be at an anime convention in Australia.
 It was also where The Melancholy of Haruhi Suzumiya and Death Note made their Australian premiere.
 In 2010, SMASH! hosted the first national final of the Bandai Action Kit Universal Cup held in Australia in conjunction with Hobbyco and Namco Bandai; it was also the first year the convention reached its attendance cap.
 In 2014, SMASH! began its association with the World Cosplay Summit, holding the Australian Preliminary Final.
 That same year it also staged the NIPPON World Karaoke Grand Prix Australian Preliminary Final.

 In 2020 and 2021, the convention was first postponed, then cancelled due to the Australian Government advice regarding the organisation of public gatherings during the COVID-19 pandemic.

+In 2025, the convention was held for 3 days with an early opening on Friday evening, dubbed the 'Camp Out for Charity', in line with that year's theme of 'Fantasy Camping'.
+Tickets were purchased separately, or as an add-on to a normal weekend ticket.
+All proceeds from the sales of Friday tickets were equally donated to Minus18, headspace Bankstown, Youth Off The Streets, Mission Australia, Cure Cancer, and the Bobby Goldsmith Foundation.
+For the first time, the convention was held twice in the same year, with a smaller convention in November titled 'SMASH!
+Chibi'.